sudocrystal/scc-compsci/141/day-by-day/day12.md

    }

    // Should echo the contents of a file to A NEW FILE
-   // preserve line breaks, but removing all extra spaces public static void createCleanFile(Scanner in) throws FileNotFoundException {
+   // preserve line breaks, but removing extra spaces between tokens public static void createCleanFile(Scanner in) throws FileNotFoundException {
       PrintStream outFile = new PrintStream(new File("clean_numbers.txt"));
       while(in.hasNextLine()) {